Get notified of page updates

 • Minimally invasive or laparoscopic surgery is used to remove that cannot be removed during a colonoscopy.
 During laparoscopic surgery, small incisions are made in the abdominal wall so that the surgeone can insert cameras to help see the colon and instruments to help remove the cancer. are removed as well as a part the part of the colon that contains the polyp, and nearby through these incisions.

-Surgery for more advanced colon cancer may include the following:
+Surgery for more advanced colon cancer may include:

 • Partial colectomy removes the part of the colon that contains the cancer and normal tissue on either side of the cancer.
 A partial colectomy can often be done using a laparoscope, but sometimes open abdominal surgery is required.